-A family in Bal Harbour, Florida, has received a letter complaining about their teenaged daughter and asking them to move out of their apartment complex.
+A family in Bal Harbour, Florida, received a letter complaining about their teenage daughter asking them to move out of their apartment complex, last year.

 The writer of the letter holds the sixteen-year-old-girl’s autism responsible for her “major issues” that prevent her from being “socialized with others.”
 The writer also claims they are speaking on behalf of all 300 residents of the building.

 The letter came to the attention of Bal Harbour Mayor Gabriel Groisman, who posted a photo of it to his Facebook page:

 The Mayor shared the letter in clear disgust of the accusations against the girl.
 The note would be appalling under any circumstances, but is especially so considering it is about a teenager with autism.

 The letter, which was pushed under the family’s apartment door, begins with the following words angrily typed in bold font:

 “The 300 residents of this building will not compromise their quality of life any longer.”

 The writer complains that the teenager lacks impulse control and often screams, something which is “unacceptable” to the neighbours.
 According to the complainant, the girl is “large framed and hefty”, so when she moves around, it is noisy.